 Step 2: Assess your data readiness

 AI CRM relies heavily on data to function effectively.
-The quality and completeness of your data directly impact the accuracy of AI-driven insights and predictions.
+The quality and completeness of your customer data directly impact the accuracy of AI-driven insights and predictions.
 Therefore, a thorough assessment of your data readiness is crucial.

 The process should include: